 Prior to the Crimean War (1853-6) there had been many wars.
-What would separate the Crimean War from the others was the impressive fact that this war was the first to be covered by a foreign correspondent.
-For example an earlier war of 1812, between Canada and Great Britain against the US, ended in 1815.
-Canada and Great Britain declared victory with the Treaty of Ghent, ending the war.
-It was signed in Europe in December 1814.
-But this agreement did not reach North America until February 1815.
-With the newly invented telegraph, however, it was possible during the Crimean War for reporters to send daily dispatches.
-The necessary new technology was the telegraph, which was patented in Europe by Charles Wheatstone in 1838.
+What separates the Crimean War from the others is the impressive fact that it was the first to be covered by a foreign correspondent.
+For example an earlier war of 1812, fought by Canada and Great Britain against the United States, ended in 1815 with the Treaty of Ghent, with Canada and Great Britain as the victors.
+The treaty was signed in Europe in December 1814, but this agreement did not reach North America until February 1815.
+During the Crimean War, however, with the newly invented telegraph, it was possible for reporters to send daily dispatches.
+The new technology of the telegraph had been patented in Europe by Charles Wheatstone in 1838.

 The background to the war was a dispute between Russia and France, under Napoleon, over control of the Middle East.
-The British also had a vested interest in the conflict since they controlled the seas and trade routes, and aspired to continue their colonial expansion in the Middle East region.
+The British also had a vested interest in the conflict since they controlled the seas and trade routes, and aspired to continue their colonial expansion in the Middle East.
 The Russians lost the Crimean War under the Treaty of Paris.
-Following this loss the Russians pulled back from their global expansionist goals.
-They soon sold Alaska in 1867 to the US for \$7.2 million.
+Following this, they pulled back from their global expansionist goals.
+They soon sold Alaska in 1867 to the United States for \$7.2 million.

-William Harold Russell was the first foreign war correspondent for the London-based Times, which was founded in 1785 and now is controlled by News Corp.
-Three interesting factors emerged from this coverage.
-First, Florence Nightingale, the legionary nursing pioneer, complained to the British press about how poorly the British war casualties were treated, and the horrific battlefield conditions compared to the excellent French facilities.
+William Harold Russell was the first foreign war correspondent for the London-based Times, which was founded in 1785 and is now controlled by News Corp.
+Three interesting factors emerged from his coverage.
+First, Florence Nightingale, the legendary nursing pioneer, complained to the British press about how poorly British war casualties were being treated, and about the horrific medical conditions compared to the excellent French facilities.
 The coverage in the Times eventually led to the dismissal of the cabinet minister responsible for the conduct of the war.
-Second, Queen Victoria of Britain called for a Royal Commission on Health and War (1856-7) but Nightingale was not appointed to the Commission because only males were eligible.
+Second, Queen Victoria of Britain called for a Royal Commission on Health and War (1856-7), but Nightingale was not appointed to the commission because only males were eligible.
 Third, the impact of the Times coverage was so important and explosive that the number of journalists assigned to cover the US Civil War (1861-5) skyrocketed.
 The London Times circulation nearly doubled.
-In the US, with over half a million deaths, the pictures and accounts were major copy for the infant print press across the north and south.
+In the United States, with over half a million deaths, the pictures and accounts were major copy for the infant print press across both North and South.
 Several foreign correspondents from Europe also covered the Civil War.
-For example, the UK reporters supported the slavery-afflicted South to protect the cheap source of cotton for British factories.
-The UK press for centuries has been blindly supportive of the monarchy and the national government's policies, right or wrong.
+For example, British reporters supported the slavery-afflicted South to protect the cheap source of cotton for British factories.
 Finally, the massive circulation increases also fueled the demand for greater literacy so that many more people could read the war coverage in the newspapers.